-In addition to connecting to Concord Pro through Altium Designer – interfacing to it through the Explorer panel and Components panel (for direct interaction with the managed components therein) – you can also connect to it through a dedicated browser interface.
+In addition to connecting to Concord Pro through Altium Designer – interfacing to it through the Explorer panel and Components panel (for direct interaction with the server-based components) – you can also connect to it through a dedicated browser interface.
 In fact, connection in this way is more than just a connection to Concord Pro itself.
 Rather it is a connection into the Concord Pro server platform, with access to management interfaces for the various services available as part of the wider Concord Pro installation.
 Indeed with some of these services, your only interaction with them is through this browser-based interface.

 Accessing the Interface

 To access your Concord Pro installation through its browser interface, use a preferred external Web browser and type the address for Concord Pro in one of the following formats:

 http://localhost:<PortNumber> – if accessing from the same computer on which Concord Pro is installed.

 http://designerhome:9780, or http://localhost:9780, for an instance of Concord Pro installed using the default port assignment).
 You will be presented with a Sign-in page.

 Note that a newly installed instance of Concord Pro is unlicensed and not accessible from the network, so the initial browser connection must be made using the local machine – the PC that hosts Concord Pro.
 To connect, use Concord Pro's internal address (

 http://<computername>:9780 – where <

 computername> is the Concord Pro host PC's network name, and using the default port number).
 To confirm a PC's network name, go to

 Control Panel\System and Security\System and note the 'Computer Name' entry.